 Figure 7.4: Density distributions of genuine- and fabricated summary statistics across four anchoring studies, per effect (gender, anchoring, or interaction) and type of result (p-value or effect size).

 fabricated and genuine summary statistics from the anchoring studies when statistically nonsignificant effects are inspected (i.e., gender and interaction hypotheses).
-However, there seem to be larger group differences when we required participants to fabricate statistically significant summary statistics (i.e., anchoring hypothesis).
+However, there seem to be larger group differences when we required participants to fabricate statistically significant summary statistics (i.e., the four anchoring hypotheses per dataset).
 We discuss results bearing on the specific tests for data fabrication next.

 P-value analysis

-When we apply the reversed Fisher method to the statistically nonsignificant effects, results indicate its performance is approximately equal to chance classification.
+When we apply the reversed Fisher method to the statistically nonsignificant gender and interaction effects, results indicate its performance is approximately equal to chance classification.
 We find AUROC = 0.501, 95% CI [0.468-0.535] for statistically nonsignificant gender effects and AUROC = 0.516, 95% CI [0.483-0.549] for statistically nonsignificant interaction effects.
-In other words, results from this sample indicate that detection of fabricated data using the distribution of statistically nonsignificant p-values to detect excessive amounts of high p-values does not seem promising.
+In other words, results from this sample indicate that detection of fabricated datasets using the distribution of statistically nonsignificant p-values to detect excessive amounts of high p-values does not seem promising.

 Variance analysis